Posted in: Teenagers

 I’m a psychologist, and psychologists don’t prescribe medication.
 Despite the fact that I don’t prescribe, one of the most frequent questions I’m asked is, “Aren’t there too many kids on medication?”
 The short answer to this question is “probably not,” as research would show that at least one-third and up to one-half of children with serious psychological problems go untreated.
 That’s a lot of kids who need help—either through some sort of therapy, or (for some) medication.
 But for many of us, those numbers just don’t ring true—even though they are.
 This could possibly be because some kids are getting medication even though they don’t necessarily meet criteria for a serious psychological disorder.
 There isn’t data that shows this is necessarily true, but sometimes I’m confronted with situations that would make people think otherwise.

 A couple of years ago, my son (who was then a junior in a top-ranked suburban high school) came home and told me that his history teacher mentioned to the class that over 30% of kids in the school were on an anti-anxiety or anti-depression medication (that was in addition to ADHD medication).
 This data was generated from the information forms that parents fill out at the beginning of the school year that ask parents for information such as who to contact in an emergency, and the types of medications their child is taking.
 This rate of psychiatric medication seemed high to me; after all, we have a pretty good idea about the prevalence rates of serious emotional problems in kids.
-Somewhere between 14% to 20% of children will struggle with a serious emotional problem at some point in their development, and up to 25% of children will struggle with some type of emotional or learning problem.
+As many as one in five of children will struggle with a serious emotional problem at some point in their development, and as many as one in four will struggle with some type of emotional or learning problem.
 Given these statistics, a rate of 30% for psychiatric medications in my local high school is far above the national average.
 It would imply that some of these children may be receiving medication they do not need.

 Let’s first look at the history teacher who shared this information with the students.
 This teacher is excellent.
 In fact, he’s better than any history teacher I personally encountered in college.
 As an excellent teacher, he demands a high level of work, which can include reading original journal articles and writing papers frequently.
 In fact, the course requirements include two lengthy research papers during the semester, and one to two shorter reaction papers per week.
 That’s a lot of work for a 16-year-old.